Assam: Dibrugarh police arrest four in connection with Uttam Gogoi's murder

-Dibrugarh: Dibrugarh police have arrested four individuals in connection with the alleged murder of Uttam Gogoi, also known as Sankai, in Dibrugarh district’s Barbaruah area on Sunday.
+Dibrugarh: Dibrugarh police have arrested four individuals in connection with the alleged murder of Uttam Gogoi, also known as Sankai, in Barbaruah in Assam’s Dibrugarh district on Sunday.

 The arrested individuals have been identified as Boby Sonowal Gogoi (Uttam’s wife), Nobomallika Gogoi (Uttam’s daughter), Deepjyoti Borgohain, and Guranga Patra.